Friday, July 9, 2010

 You always know what you're getting with a Magic Slim album......hard rocking, good time, Chicago blues.
 Slim's latest, Raising The Bar, is no exception to the rule.
 There's nothing earth-shattering here, but Slim is the absolute best at playing the music he plays.
 Best of all, he never settles into a rut with his performances.
 He puts 100% into every performance, whether it's on stage or in the studio.
 My favorite track is the spectacular slow blues take on Roosevelt Sykes' "Sunny Road Blues," five and a half minutes of blues heaven, but picking one favorite track on any Magic Slim CD is a daunting task.
 We will be taking a closer look at Magic Slim and his catalog in upcoming weeks.
 Meanwhile, here's a clip of Slim performing "I'm A Bluesman."

-Last, but certainly not least, there's Super Chikan.
+Super Chikan.
 His latest release is Chikadelic and if you think he's basically a blues novelty act, you're sadly mistaken.
 He is one of the most vibrant blues musicians out there right now.
 He's incredibly talented on guitar and you should hear him play his electric one string guitar (homemade, of course).
 His discs are a mix of traditional blues with elements of soul, funk, even jazz gets thrown in as well sometimes.
 He's definitely one of the most original songwriters in the genre, with great tunes like "Bad Ass Bass," which can best be described as "the rest of the story" behind the blues standard "Catfish Blues," and songs like "Down In The Delta," which is the sneakiest blues tune you'll ever hear.
 Tracks like "School In The Field," describe the "school of hard knocks" that every Delta bluesman has to go through, and "Front Porch Boogie" recounts Chikan and his diddley bow on his porch watching the train go by.
 Best of all is "Fred's Dollar Store" (listen below), which has led the franchise to adopt Super Chikan as an unofficial spokesman and even carry some of his merchandise (in fact, I picked up Chikadelic in my local Fred's a few weeks ago).
 Please don't underestimate the Chikan.....he's the real deal.

 We'll look at more new releases in coming weeks.
 This weekend, make a point to check out some live blues, or pick up a blues CD, or download some blues tracks (legally, of course).
 Do your part to help keep these blues alive!